-The most significant gap in the current literature-a gap this research is explicitly designed to fill-lies at the intersection of these two approaches.
-There is a scarcity of mixed-methods research that systematically combines the statistical power of large-N analysis with the explanatory depth of small-N case studies to analyze Bureaucratic Reform (Amar & Satrianto, 2025).
-Consequently, we lack a robust understanding of which specific reform components are the most potent drivers of change and how their effectiveness is moderated by the institutional context (Altaf & Goetzke, 2025).
+The most significant gap in the current literature a gap this research is explicitly designed to fill lies at the intersection of these two approaches.
+There is a scarcity of mixed-methods research that systematically combines the statistical power of large-N analysis with the explanatory depth of small-N case studies to analyze bureaucratic reform.
+Consequently, we lack a robust understanding of which specific reform components are the most potent drivers of change and how their effectiveness is moderated by the institutional context.
 The field needs an integrated approach that can both identify general patterns and explain the reasons for variation in outcomes.

 The principal novelty of this study lies in its disaggregated, mixed-methods research design.
-Rather than assessing the impact of "reform" as a monolithic concept, this research meticulously distinguishes between different reform strategies-those targeting transparency, accountability, and performance-and analyzes their separate effects on the distinct outcomes of corruption and service quality.
-(Alsaleh & Wang, 2025) This analytical separation is a critical innovation that allows for a much more precise evaluation of policy tools (Alinsato & Zogbasse, 2023).
+Rather than assessing the impact of "reform" as a monolithic concept, this research meticulously distinguishes between different reform strategies those targeting transparency, accountability, and performance and analyzes their separate effects on the distinct outcomes of corruption and service quality.
+This analytical separation is a critical innovation that allows for a much more precise evaluation of policy tools.
 The integration of panel data econometrics with comparative case study analysis provides a novel methodological framework for bridging the macro-quantitative and micro-qualitative divide in public administration research.